ngocthanhdev81/vikey-keyboard/README.md

 ## Why ViKey

-ViKey replaces FlorisBoard with a **syllable-based recomposition engine** written in pure Kotlin.
+ViKey replaces FlorisBoard Telex with a **syllable-based recomposition engine** written in pure Kotlin.
 It understands Vietnamese phonology — not just character mappings.
 Each keystroke triggers a full parse of the current syllable, applies Vietnamese orthographic rules, and recomposes the correct output from first principles.
 No JSON.
 No lookup tables.
 No accumulated drift.

 ```kotlin
 // FlorisBoard (mutation-based): "chaos" → "chào"